"Discover 5 Secrets The Insurers Don't Want You To Know

 I attained a Bachelor of Laws degree and a Bachelor of Biomedical Science degree from Victoria University of Wellington, New Zealand and I am admitted to the High Court of New Zealand and the Supreme Court of Western Australia.

-I am the proud father and grandfather of twin daughters and a daughter due to be born in February 2021, a grand daughter, a grandson and a cheeky German Shepherd called Amazon.
+I am the proud father to twin daughters who were born in 2001 and a daughter who was born in February 2021, a granddaughter, a grandson and a cheeky German Shepherd called Amazon.

 Here are the 5 secrets that insurers don’t want you to know and 3 solutions to common mistakes that workers make: